Elite-Security-Systems/radar/README.md

 2. Ensure your tool/container has network access
 3. Check if the signature update is working by running with `-update-signatures`
 4. Make sure mounted volumes have correct permissions when using Docker
+5. For target list issues, verify the file format and permissions

 For more help, please open an issue on GitHub.